 - Possible career breaks (1,500)

-Supervisory arrangements: supervisor(s) and thesis committee (see programme-specific instructions on the doctoral programme web pages).
+- Supervisory arrangements: supervisor(s) and thesis committee (see doctoral programme-specific instructions below)

 Assessment of applications and decisions

-The board of the doctoral programme makes a proposal on the doctoral students to be appointed to salaried positions.
-The decision on the appointments is made by the director of the relevant unit.
+The board of the doctoral programme makes a proposal regarding appointment of doctoral candidate salaried positions.
+The director of the relevant employment unit makes the final decision on the appointments.

-If you are offered a salaried position, you must receive the right to pursue a doctoral degree in the relevant doctoral programme within the six-month trial period for the position.
+If you are offered a salaried position, you must receive the right to pursue a post-graduate doctoral degree in the relevant doctoral programme within the six-month trial period.

 Please apply for a position using the electronic application form for salaried positions.
-The application period will open on 3 September 2019 and close on 17 September 2019 at 15.00 (local Helsinki time).
+The application period will be open from 1 September 2020 and closes on 15 September 2020 at 15.00 (local Helsinki time).

 Thematic teaching is provided both at disciplinary level and multi-disciplinary levels.
 Candidates should study these areas before writing their applications.
-These are organized around theoretically and substantially relevant research areas and are currently organized as follows (contact persons and main discipline are marked in parentheses):
+These are organized around theoretically and substantially relevant research areas and are currently organized as follows (contact persons and main discipline are marked in parentheses – please make changes in red colour according to your discipline/research area):

-- Action, Interaction and Social Relationships (Prof. Ilkka Arminen and University lecturer Kari Vesala; Sociology)
+- Action, Interaction and Social Relationships (Prof. Ilkka Arminen; Sociology)

-- Comparative Study of Social Change (University lecturer Sirpa Wrede and prof. Anu Kantola; Sociology)
+- Comparative Study of Social Change (Profs.
+Lena Näre and Sirpa Wrede; Sociology)

 - Cultural and Social Diversities and Intergroup Relations (Prof. Inga Jasinskaja-Lahti; Social Psychology)